Montessori Evaluation and Accreditation Board

 Step 2 – Chairman of MEAB Board

 Where it has not been possible to resolve a complaint with the Chief Education Officer, the complainant may refer the matter to the Chair of the MEAB Board.
-This step should only be taken once the step one has been exhausted.
+This step should only be taken once the Step 1 has been exhausted.
 The complaint shall be made in writing no later than 10 working days upon receipt of the response from the Chief Education Officer, with a request that it is dealt with formally and confirming that the local resolution channels detailed above have been explored without success.
 The Chair of the MEAB Board will appoint a committee of no less than two Board Members to consider the complaint and provide a written response within 28 working days.

 When a complaint is to be considered, the MEAB Chair and committee will refer to the previous local resolution of the complaint and will investigate the matter and the conclusion will be sent in writing to the complainant within 28 days.